9 min read

 A company may use such metrics as a basis for fruitful discussion and feedback for vendors.
 Additionally, regular check-ins can help an organization identify and address any issues before they become major problems.
 By taking a proactive approach to managing supplier relationships, the IT procurement team can build long-term relationships with vendors based on mutual trust and respect.

 Pro tip: In order to quickly access and easily manage contracts, RFPs, purchase orders, invoices, receipts, and other procurement documents, consider storing them in a centralized system – for instance, purchasing software like Precoro.
 This kind of tool keeps records organized, allowing companies to easily track purchases and supplier info.
 Services like Precoro also let users make customizable reports, which can be used to analyze budgets, expenses, and orders.
 Precoro specifically also offers a supplier module and a portal for suppliers, which lets companies communicate with vendors directly in the system.
-You can check out how Precoro can simplify the IT procurement process with a free 14-day trial.
+You can check out how Precoro can simplify the IT procurement process by booking a demo.

 Frequently Asked Questions